 - 1. Update the grant application, review and award process for SMIP.
 (SCMPr Staff, DEP, PAC) - Schedule SMIP grant round 2021 - i.
-Pre-applications deadline March 1, 2021. - ii.
-Formal applications will be scheduled in April/May 2021 after site visits. - Finalize and close out existing SMIP grants from 2017-2018 round - Continue an open enrollment for Local Flood Analysis-generated projects - 2.
+Pre-applications: March 1, 2021.
+Received 24 applications - ii.
+Site Visits: April 16, 23 and 28, 2021 - iii.
+Formal applications: July 9, 2021.
+Received 17 applications - iv.
+Scoring committee: September 24, 2021 - v.
+Project Advisory Committee (PAC) members met on March 24, 2022 and recommended to combine all existing SMIP projects with the current SMIP grants applications and implement the projects until all funding has been expended in the current Stream Program's DEL-436 contract with NYC DEP.
+Any projects that are unable to be funded will be placed on a contingent list and will be monitored for any changes while in search for outside funding. - vi.
+Continue to implement awarded projects in 2022-2024. - Continue an open enrollment for Local Flood Analysis-generated projects - 2.
 Maintain information on the status of awarded grants and future grant rounds through the Catskillstreams.org website.
 (SCMPr Staff, DEP) - 3.
 Regularly prepare and distribute press releases on the accomplishments of the recipients of SMIP grants.
 (SCMPr Staff, grant recipients) - 4.
 Expand the scope of the SMIP grant funding to support flood hazard mitigation projects identified through the Local Flood Analysis (LFA) under the Local Flood Mitigation Program (LFHMP). - 5.
 Create opportunities for the delegation of project design tasks to grant recipients, their consultants or consultants to DCSWCD.